Strong convergence to operator-valued semicirculars: Acknowledgments

 \section{Acknowledgments}

 We thank the Fields Institute for their hospitality during the Fall 2023 Thematic Program on Operator Algebras and Applications where this project was initiated.
+We thank Charles Bordenave for suggesting to investigate band matrices with a shrinking width (\S \ref{subsec: shrinking band matrix}).
+We also thank Ramon van Handel for comments on our draft.
+We thank David Gao and Srivatsav Kunnawalkam Elayavalli for allowing us to include updated versions of our results using their work.
+We thank the referee for careful reading and suggestions to improve the manuscript.

-D.~Jekel was partially supported by the National Sciences and Engineering Research Council (Canada), grant RGPIN-2017-05650; the Danish Independent Research Fund, grant 1026-00371B; and a Horizon Europe Marie Sk{\l}odowska Curie Action, FREEINFOGEOM, grant 101209517.
+D.~Jekel was partially supported by the Discovery grant ``Logic and $\mathrm{C}^*$-algebras'' from the Natural Sciences and Engineering Research Council (Canada); the Danish Independent Research Fund, grant 1026-00371B; and a Horizon Europe Marie Sk{\l}odowska Curie Action, FREEINFOGEOM, grant 101209517.
 Y.~Lee and B.~Nelson were supported by National Science Foundation (US) grant DMS-2247047.
 J.~Pi was supported by the Engineering and Physical Sciences Research Council (UK), grant EP/X026647/1.

+Funded by the European Union.
+Views and opinions expressed are those of the author(s) only and do not necessarily reflect those of the European Union or the Research Executive Agency.
+Neither the European Union nor the granting authority can be held responsible for them.